 When the passive voice is used, the subject of the sentence is acted on by the verb; the person or thing performing the action of the verb isn't always specified.
 An example of a sentence in the passive voice is "The car was bought by Sandi" (El coche fue comprado por Sandi).
 In both languages, a past participle ("bought" and comprado) is used to form the passive voice.

-It is important to note that, while common in English, the passive voice is seldom used in Spanish.
+It is important to note that, while common in English, the passive voice isn't used as much in Spanish.
 A common reason for using the passive voice is to avoid stating who or what is performing the action of a verb.
 In Spanish, that same goal can be accomplished by using verbs reflexively.